Is this the beginning of the end for Canon third-party lenses?

 Related: Canon announces two new, affordable wide-angle lenses for mirrorless

-“SHENZHEN JUEYING TECHNOLOGY CO.LTD, manufactures focus lenses for Canon RF mount the brand name “Viltrox”.
+“SHENZHEN JUEYING TECHNOLOGY CO.LTD, manufactures auto lenses for Canon RF mount under the brand name “Viltrox”.
 Canon believes that these products infringe their patent and design rights and has therefore requested the company to stop all activities that infringe Canon’s intellectual property rights.”

 Though the statement only mentions autofocus lenses, Viltrox apparently removed all products associated with the RF-mount from its website.
 Whether this is out of an abundance of caution or not remains to be seen.